VRConservation/confi/_sources/2_forward.md

 1. Bucket 1 projects produce outcomes that can be sold into existing markets (e.g., sustainable forestry and processing infrastructure – board feet; organic farm conversion – premium food).
 These projects can be more readily consolidated to an industrial scale and the land used to support this work is primarily or solely used to produce the saleable outcome.
 These projects have a better chance of weaning off public funding sources as they scale.
 2. Bucket 2 projects are smaller and more distributed, and will continue to require significant subsidies because they usually layer a practice on top of or into the primary land use, take a portion of land out of production, or fix degradation (e.g., on-farm practices, managed aquifer recharge, riparian buffers, post-burn restoration, easements).
 The primary outcomes from these projects (e.g., water quality, water quantity, GHGs, flood risk reduction, fire risk reduction) usually do not have an existing market into which to sell.

-In short, our long-term funding plan for bucket #2 work is:
+In short, a long-term funding plan for bucket #2 work is:

 1. Create/amend/move big public programs toward leveraged, prioritized, and streamlined investment;
 2. Bring together those pieces in targeted watersheds to prove out the outcomes bank model;